 - Object to processing of your data where we are processing it to meet our public interest tasks or legitimate interests (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your data for direct marketing purposes.

 - Request the restriction of processing of your data.
 This enables you to ask us to suspend the processing of your data, for example if you want us to establish its accuracy or the reason for processing it.

 - Request the transfer of your data to another party.

 Depending on the circumstances and the nature of your request it may not be possible for us to do what you have asked, for example, where there is a statutory or contractual requirement for us to process your data and it would not be possible to fulfil our legal obligations if we were to stop.
 However, where you have consented to the processing, you can withdraw your consent at any time by emailing the relevant department.
 In this event, we will stop the processing as soon as we can.
 If you choose to withdraw consent it will not invalidate past processing.

 If you want to exercise any of the rights described above or are dissatisfied with the way we have used your information, please contact the Data Protection Coordinator at firstname.lastname@example.org.
-We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of the GDPR.
+We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of the UK GDPR.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.